Florida Man : Notes on John Singer Sargent

 Sargent did several watercolors of handsome fit men relaxing in the Florida sunshine.
 These may well be the most glorious sensual paintings done by Sargent, surpassing even his portraits of Madame X and Dr. Pozzi in his red gown.

-Find details on sources used in my research on Sargent in my bibliography for research on European artists .
+You can find details on sources used in my research on Sargent in my bibliography for research on European artists .
 (The same entry also appears my bibliography for research on American artists.)
 For a comparison of Sargent’s work to that of William Merritt Chase, please read this essay, “Portraits of Women Stepping Out Into the World.”